 The system output file should be a CSV file that includes the confidence score and the filename of the output mask (this can be omitted if no mask is required by the task, e.g. provenance task).
-The filename for the output file should follow the naming convention: <EXPID>/<EXPID>.csv, where <EXPID> is the experimenter identifier as described in Appendix A.
+The filename for the output file should follow the naming convention: <SubID>/<SubID>.csv, where <SubID> is the submission identifier as described in Appendix A.

-The system output CSV file for MDL should follow the format below:
+The system output CSV file for the image MDL should follow the format below: